nicofretti/flink_experiment/README.md

     <img width=400 src="img/levels_of_abstraction.svg">
 </p>

-The DataStream API is low-level API for working with streams of data (that are potentially infinite and arrive over time).
+The DataStream API is core API for working with streams of data.
 It allows to process streams in real-time and perform transformations using operators like `map`, `filter`, `join`, `aggregate` etc.

 ```Python
 data_stream = ... # create a source data stream
 data_stream.flat_map(Splitter) \